coreos/fedora-coreos-streams/ISSUE_TEMPLATE/stable.md

 ## Refresh metadata (stream and updates)

+- [ ] Make sure your `fedora-coreos-stream-generator` binary is up-to-date.

 From a checkout of this repo:

 - [ ] Update stream metadata, by running: